12 Mar, 06:27··

 Senegal has increased prison sentences for same-sex relationships to up to 10 years.

-Human rights groups and organizations have expressed concern about LGBTQ+ rights.
+Human rights groups and organizations are concerned about LGBTQ+ rights.

 Perspectives